meveo-org/meveo/meveo-admin/ejbs/src/main/java/org/meveo/service/notification/README.md

 ## Web notification

+when a web notification is created and active, the web clients can connect to its channel either using SSE or Websocket

+### SSE
-when a web notification is created and active, the web clients can connect to its channel using the url `/sse/register/<notificationCode>?filter=<filterEL>` where notificationCode is the code of the web notification and filterEL is a base64 encode EL that will be applied to context of the event prior to sending it.
+To use Server Sent Event, the client send a GET request to the url `/sse/register/<notificationCode>?filter=<filterEL>` where notificationCode is the code of the web notification and filterEL is a base64 encode EL that will be applied to context of the event prior to sending it.

-then [it will receive all SSE events](https://www.w3schools.com/html/html5_serversentevents.asp) triggering the notification, with
+then [it will receive all SSE events](https://www.w3schools.com/html/html5_serversentevents.asp) triggered by the notification, with
 ```
 id : either a UUID or a timestamp depending on the notification Id strategy
 event : code of the notification